 Goal: To ImmerseACTE II (A Commitment to Excellence) is RTKids’ effort-based, pre-professional program for outstanding graduates of PS Broadway.
 Every student receives a full scholarship to participate beginning the summer after they finish 5th grade.
 In the lower school, students in grades 6-8 participate in rigorous arts classes, and receive intensive preparation to apply to and audition for specialized and selective New York City public high schools.

 Phase III: ACTE II (Upper School)

 Goal: To InvestStudents from ACTE II Lower School who commit to excellence may continue with the scholarship program through high school.
-RTKids invests in these students in every way, offering personalized training in the arts, academic tutoring, SAT and Regents test preparation, college application guidance, and myriad social services to ensure that they graduate from high school.
+RTKids invests in these students in every way, offering personalized training in the arts, academic tutoring, SAT and Regents test preparation, college application guidance, and a myriad of social services to ensure that they graduate from high school.
 Our training prepares these students to act professionally in any chosen field, including the performing arts, and every student pursues some sort of post-high-school education.
-Learn more about our ACTE II programs here . . .
+Learn more about our ACTE II programs below . . .